-AI Stock Opportunities: Why Vistra and Vertiv Are More Than Just Big Names - YaNoticias
+AI Stock Opportunities: Why Vistra and Vertiv Are More Than Just Big Names - YANoticias

 – Environmental Concerns: While nuclear energy is carbon-free, issues surrounding nuclear waste disposal and safety remain public concerns.

-– Infrastructure Costs: The growth and maintenance of data centers require significant capital, posing risks if market conditions change unexpectedly.
+– Infrastructure Costs: The growth and maintenance of data centres require significant capital, posing risks if market conditions change unexpectedly.

 Actionable Investment Tips